Negash Teklit

 Negash Teklit (ነጋሽ ተኽሊት; born 12 April 1966) is an Eritrean professional football player and manager.

 Playing career

-In the 1980s he played for the Ethiopia national football team, representing his national team during the 1987 and 1988 editions of the CECAFA Cup.
+In the 1980s Teklit played for the Ethiopia national team, representing his national team during the 1987 and 1988 editions of the CECAFA Cup.

 He won the 1987 CECAFA Cup with the Ethiopia national team.

 Managerial career

-In April 2002 he coached the Eritrea national football team at the 1st Africa Military Games (CISM) in Nairobi.
+In April 2002 Teklit coached the Eritrea national team at the 1st Africa Military Games (CISM) in Nairobi.
 Later, he worked in the staff of representation.

-Since 2009 until December 2012 he was a head coach of the Eritrea national football team.
+Since 2009 until December 2012 he was a head coach of the Eritrea national team.

-Selections U20 directed Eritrea to the end in CECAFA U-20 Championship in 2010, but lost the final of the U-20 National Teams Uganda.
+He led Eritrea U20 to the end in CECAFA U-20 Championship in 2010, but lost the final to the Uganda U20.